Vaccine appeal to pregnant women after mum dies of Covid

 'Spare the pain'

-Mr Mughal said his sister had been sent a letter offering her a vaccine but she told her family: "It's too late now, when I've had my baby I will have get my vaccine."
+Mr Mughal said his sister had been sent a letter offering her a vaccine but she told her family: "It's too late now, when I've had my baby I will get my vaccine."

 "But she didn't get the chance," he said.